 Setting

 In 2019 a novel coronavirus-disease (COVID-19) emerged in Wuhan, China.
-A month later the Chinese Center for Disease Control and Prevention identified a new beta-coronavirus (SARS coronavirus 2, or SARS-CoV-2) as the aetiological agent.1 The clinical manifestations of COVID-19 range from asymptomatic infection or mild, transient symptoms to severe viral pneumonia with respiratory failure.
-As many patients do not progress to severe disease the overall case fatality rate per infected individual is low, but hospitals in areas with significant community transmission have experienced a major increase in the number of hospitalised pneumonia patients, and the frequency of severe disease in hospitalised patients can be as high as 30%.2–4 The progression from prodrome (usually fever, fatigue and cough) to severe pneumonia requiring oxygen support or mechanical ventilation often takes one to two weeks after the onset of symptoms.2 The kinetics of viral replication in the respiratory tract are not well characterized, but this relatively slow progression provides a potential time window in which antiviral therapies could influence the course of disease.
+A month later the Chinese Center for Disease Control and Prevention identified a new beta-coronavirus (SARS coronavirus 2, or SARS-CoV-2) as the aetiological agent.1 The clinical manifestations of COVID-19 ranged from asymptomatic infection or mild, transient symptoms to severe viral pneumonia with respiratory failure.
+Many countries experienced a major increase in the number of hospitalised pneumonia patients, and mortality in hospitalised patients was as high as 30%.2–4 The RECOVERY platform trial was initially set up to evaluate treatments for this new disease.

 Since the RECOVERY trial began in 2020, it has identified several life-saving treatments for COVID-19, and shown that other widely used treatments were ineffective.5–14 In contrast, the treatment of hospitalised patients with pneumonia caused by influenza or bacterial infection has progressed little in the last 20 years and there is substantial uncertainty and disagreement about optimal treatment of these patients.
 Corticosteroids reduce the risk of death in patients with severe COVID-19, but there is insufficient evidence to know if they produce a similar benefit in influenza and bacterial infection.15,16 Anti-SARS-CoV-2 antivirals can improve outcomes in hospitalised COVID-19 patients, but there is no similar evidence for anti-influenza antivirals.17,18